ixnij/dotfiles/README.md

 though my configuration files are very inelegant and clumsy).
 Moreover, since there is a way to back up the configuration files you have accumulated, why not do it?

+## Why using GNU/stow ?

+If I just create symbolic links, I don't seem to need to use a dedicated manager to manage my configuration files.
+However, it is very convenient, which means that it can deploy configuration files as quickly as yadm, and is more flexible (I know that yadm can implement some functions through hooks), and it can quickly create and delete symbolic links.

 Come with a complete git tutorial: [git tutorial](https://www.liaoxuefeng.com/wiki/896043488029600/)